 1. Enable Windows Location Services

-For this option you must have at least two computers running at each office location that support the pre-requisites.
-OneDrive for Windows version 19.232 or above must be installed on each computer.
+For this option, you must have at least two computers running at each office location that support the pre-requisites.
+OneDrive for Windows version must be up-to-date and installed on each computer.
 For more information on OneDrive versions, see the OneDrive release notes.
-Network measurements are planned to be added in other Office 365 client applications in the near future.
+Network measurements are planned to be added to other Office 365 client applications in the near future.